tarun-infiniteloop/cross_modal_emotion_recognition/README.md

 After training, the results will be saved in `result.txt` and include performance metrics on the IEMOCAP dataset.

+### Loss Weights

+Weights of all different losses are same which is one.
+But this is hyperparameter.

 ## Approach

 For each audio file, corresponding video frames are selected based on the dot product between the CLIP-generated text and image embeddings.
 The selected frames are then used in training, alongside the text and audio embeddings.